andykang8099/viral-ancestral/file_list.md

 - __replicase_picornavirus_and_potyvirus_nucleotide_aligned.fasta__: 204 aligned nucleotide sequences of the replicase gene of members of the Potyviridae and Picornaviridae families.
 Potato leafroll virus and Barley yellow dwarf virus (Luteoviridae family) are added as outgroups.
 - __replicase_picornavirus_and_potyvirus_protein_aligned.fasta__: 204 aligned amino acid sequences of the replicase protein of members of the Potyviridae and Picornaviridae families.
 Potato leafroll virus and Barley yellow dwarf virus (Luteoviridae family) are added as outgroups.

+## __Replicase Files (with new Mitovirus outgroup)__
+(Uploaded Aug 5 2020 to Slack by Helena)

+- __replicase_potyvirus_nucleotide_mitovirus_outgroup_aligned.fasta__: 120 aligned nucleotide sequences of the replicase gene of members of the Potyviridae family.
+Cryphonectria parasitica mitovirus and Ophiostoma mitovirus 4 (Narnaviridae family) are added as outgroups.
+- __replicase_potyvirus_protein_mitovirus_outgroup_aligned.fasta__: 120 aligned amino acid sequences of the replicase gene of members of the Potyviridae family.
+Cryphonectria parasitica mitovirus and Ophiostoma mitovirus 4 (Narnaviridae family) are added as outgroups.
+- __replicase_picornavirus_nucleotide_mitovirus_outgroup_aligned.fasta__: 86 aligned nucleotide sequences of the replicase gene of members of the Picornaviridae family.
+Cryphonectria parasitica mitovirus and Ophiostoma mitovirus 4 (Narnaviridae family) are added as outgroups.
+- __replicase_picornavirus_protein_mitovirus_outgroup_aligned.fasta__: 86 aligned amino acid sequences of the replicase gene of members of the Picornaviridae family.
+Cryphonectria parasitica mitovirus and Ophiostoma mitovirus 4 (Narnaviridae family) are added as outgroups.
+- __replicase_picornavirus_and_potyvirus_nucleotide_mitovirus_outgroup_aligned.fasta__: 204 aligned nucleotide sequences of the replicase gene of members of the Potyviridae and Picornaviridae family.
+Cryphonectria parasitica mitovirus and Ophiostoma mitovirus 4 (Narnaviridae family) are added as outgroups.
+- __replicase_picornavirus_and_potyvirus_protein_mitovirus_outgroup_aligned.fasta__: 204 aligned amino acid sequences of the replicase gene of members of the Potyviridae and Picornaviridae family.
+Cryphonectria parasitica mitovirus and Ophiostoma mitovirus 4 (Narnaviridae family) are added as outgroups.

 # Script/results files
 ## Initial four files